techidaily/site-win11-tips/source/_posts/leveraging-the-power-of-combined-android-and-windows-11-displays.md

 ### Random Crashes or Graphical Glitches

  Most likely to be caused by outdated graphics drivers, particularly Nvidia drivers.
-Here's how to[safely update the drivers for Nvidia](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) and[AMD](https://www.makeuseof.com/update-amd-radeon-graphics-driver-windows-11/) graphic processors.
+Here's how to [safely update the drivers for Nvidia](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) and [AMD](https://www.makeuseof.com/update-amd-radeon-graphics-driver-windows-11/) graphic processors.

 ### Display Lag on Second Screen